 Who knew astronomy could be fun!?!?
 In the last few weeks there have been some really cool astronomical events.
 OK, fun & cool in a nerdy way, but fun & cool none the less.
+First comet Encke was hit by a solar flare from the sun.
+Solar flares are large "earthquakes" from the sun due to fluctuations in the magnetic field that usually keeps them in.

-es you an idea of the magnitude of these things.
+This is a good representation of a solar flare & it's prominence relative to the size of the Earth (remember a million Earths could fit inside the sun).
+This gives you an idea of the magnitude of these things.
 A solar flare pointed at earth in 1989 completely shut down Quebec with a sudden burst of electromagnetic radiation, and more recently (but less destructive) in 2003, Detroit & New York.
+Smaller flares are what causes the aurora borealis, or Northern Lights.
+But I digress.

 The solar wind generated from these solar flares travel at an astounding 900,000 miles per hour!
 Normally we don't watch the wind, since it really isn't that exciting to watch solar particles travel in the open vacuum of space.
 About a month ago astrophysicists were doing some measurements on a little known comet called Comet Encke, when a blast of solar wind hits it and rips off it's tail!
+It quickly makes a new tail and returns to it's normal look.
+No one had even heard of this happening before, and to catch it on film it amazing!
+I posted the video below.
+The flare moves quick so you may have to play it a couple of times to catch it all.

 3 comments: